 The seawater temperature is also very mild, because of the influence of the warm Gulf current, presenting averages of 22ºC in the summer and 18º in the winter.

-The Madeira Tourism Board has eight Tourist Information Offices.
-Two of them are in Funchal and six in other parts of Madeira and one in Porto Santo island.
-Madeira Tourism Board also has one tourist information desk offices in Lisbon.
+The Madeira Tourism Board has nine Tourist Information Offices.
+Two of them are in Funchal, five in other locaties of Madeira and one in Porto Santo island.
+The Madeira Tourism Board also has one tourist information desk office in Lisbon.

 The name of Ribeira Brava derives from a stream of water which crosses it and almost always has a rebellious flow.

 In this parish, we can find the Ethnographic Museum of Madeira, which exhibits collections of ethnographic objects linked to different social, economic and cultural aspects of the archipelago of Madeira.

 The Fort of São Bento is also in Ribeira Brava, which currently houses the tourism office, and the Lighthouse where you can climb and overlook Ribeira Brava, Ponta do Sol and the Campanário hills.

 Rua Gago Coutinho e Sacadura Cabral, Forte de São Bento, 9350 -217 Ribeira Brava